yyumna/climatechange_ai/events/neurips2020.md

 * “I am a machine learning expert applying reinforcement learning to supply chain optimization.
 How do I communicate the climate impact of my work?”
 * “I study forestry and have a giant database of images of trees from Canadian forests increasingly strained by rising temperatures.
 I think machine learning could help answer important scientific questions, but I’m not sure where to start!”

-To help answer these and other questions, we are holding a webinar on Thursday, August 20th, at 9am PDT (12pm EDT, 1pm BRT, 6pm CEST, 9:30pm IST, midnight Beijing time).
+To help answer these and other questions, we held a webinar on Thursday, August 20th, at 9am PDT (12pm EDT, 1pm BRT, 6pm CEST, 9:30pm IST, midnight Beijing time), explaining:

-In particular, the webinar will explain:
 * How to prepare a successful submission for the workshop.
 * Our mentorship program (applications due August 25), which will pair applicants from a variety of backgrounds with experienced mentors to help improve their submission.

-The webinar will be recorded and posted as a resource here, on the CCAI NeurIPS 2020 website.
-Attendance limit 100.

 ## Frequently Asked Questions